gwsystems/systems_musings/topics.md

 # List of Potential Topics for Musing

+- [The server chose violence](https://cliffle.com/blog/hubris-reply-fault/) -- faults with IPC in a microkernel
 - Optimizing [matrix multiplication](https://justine.lol/matmul/) for LLMs in lamma.cpp (includes compiler, vector, and parallelism discussions).
 See further down in the post.
 - Example of using SIMD instructions to parse JSON 4x faster with [simdjson](https://branchfree.org/2019/02/25/paper-parsing-gigabytes-of-json-per-second/)
 - user-level [scheduler infrastructure](https://arighi.blogspot.com/2024/02/writing-scheduler-for-linux-in-rust.html) in Linux